 This article may contain compensated links.
 See our full disclosure here

-This week we are back in Northern Italy, is one of Italy’s larger but lesser-known lakes, a stone’s throw from Milan and Lake Como.
+Lake Maggiore, in Northern Italy, is one of Italy’s larger but lesser-known lakes, despite being just a stone’s throw from Milan and Lake Como.
 Discover more about this beautiful lake that straddles Italy and Switzerland.

 What you’ll learn in this episode